michaelcolletti/me/docs/devops.md

 - Third Way (Continuous experimentation): Creating a culture that fosters two things: continual experimentation, taking risks and learning from failure; and understanding that repetition and practice is the prerequisite to mastery.

 - How do these apply to every project/product worked on?
 - [IT Revolution](https://itrevolution.com/), as a resource, is just like O'Reilly was for me learning in the early pre-DevOps days.
 O'Reilly was a go-to then (and now), similarly ITRev offers the texts that will solidify understanding of the challenges beyond technical implementation.
-The DOES/Enterprise Technology Summits provide that same ecosystem for ideas/ideals to grow and collective ideology around technology.
-Without these supporting structures/systems would the hegemony.
+The DOES/Enterprise Technology Summits provide that same social ecosystem for ideas/ideals to grow and collective ideology around technology.
+Without these supporting structures/systems would the hegemony of DevOps as an idea de as complete?

 #### SRE
 * What is the role of Site Reliability Engineer?
 [SRE Book](https://sre.google/sre-book/table-of-contents/) and [SRE Workbook](https://sre.google/workbook/table-of-contents/).
-[How SRE relates to DevOps](https://sre.google/workbook/how-sre-relates/)
+[How SRE relates to DevOps](https://sre.google/workbook/how-sre-relates/).
+In short, SRE is the Google specific implementatioon of DevOps concepts and practices with their specific purpose built toolchains.
+There's so much in this area to cover but sufficxe it to say, Google created SRE and any implementation of it will never have the challanges or constraints at their scale.

 #### Configuration Management
 * Mark Burgess CFEngine, Promise Theory and how the field of physics informs IT.
 Burgess pretty much invented modern config management space.
 By extension heavily influenced Adam Jacob @OPsCode/Chef